irjeyaraj/rtop/README.md

 # rtop

-A lightweight terminal system monitor for Linux terminals, built with Ratatui and Crossterm. rtop provides a dashboard view of CPU, memory, and basic GPU info, a simple "top/htop" style process pane, and a Shell tab for quick commands.
+A lightweight terminal system monitor for Linux terminals, built with Ratatui and Crossterm. rtop provides a dashboard view of CPU, memory, and basic GPU info, a simple "top/htop" style process pane, a Services (SystemD) tab, a recursive Logs browser, and an embedded Shell for quick commands.

 Press F1 in the app to see a concise Help popup.

 ## Features
 - TUI dashboard with CPU load gauges and memory usage
+- Applications frame showing Apache2, Nginx, Postgresql, Mysql, Podman, Docker (Installed/Active)
 - Basic GPU detection (best-effort via /sys/class/drm and optional NVIDIA proc info)
 - Top tabs for quick navigation:
   - Dashboard (F2)
-  - top/htop (F3)
+  - top/htop (F3) with scrollable process table and details popup (Enter)
+  - Services (SystemD) (F4) with scrollable table and per-row status color; details popup (Enter)
+  - Logs (F5) recursively lists /var/log with Enter-to-open; prompts for sudo password on permission denied
-  - Shell (F12)
+  - Shell (F12) embedded PTY shell
 - Keyboard-driven navigation; runs in a standard terminal

 ## Installation